amirMaleki1/P-DecovNet/README.md

 ![alt text](https://github.com/malekijoo/P-DecovNet/blob/master/img/P-DecovNet.png)

-For running this code, you should download [CamVid](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) dataset dataset.
+For running this code, you should download [CamVid](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) dataset.
+Modify the addresses in files and run it

 This repository is under construction.